cozie-app/cozie-apple-website/docs/2_download_data/02_data_download_offline.md

 * Press the 'Download' button
 * Save the file in a convenient location or send it to a recipient of your choice.

-The log file is contains all Cozie data in a JSON format.
+The log file contains all Cozie data in a JSON format.
 The log file can easily be parsed with the CoziePy Python package.
 The same package can also be used for plotting.

 Below is a basic code snippet that parses the log file and plots the heart rate data.